Deadbeat at Dawn: Release

 Deadbeat at Dawn was shown at The Dayton Movies theatre in Dayton, Ohio on November 18, 1988.
 After the film initial VHS release by Ketchum Video, Van Bebber spoke in 1991 that he was "trying to get out of that contract.
 They haven't spoken with us for over four months." and that he had "yet to see the first dollar from its "sale"."
 Van Bebber later spoke on the home video releases of the film in 2018, stating that "We had to learn the hard way by working with people who didn't pan out or would rip us off.
 There was a distributor in New York where all our contracts turned to dust.
 Then there was the VHS deal which was a glimpse into how I would be treated with the next release on DVD, which was a total lack of any business decorum.
 It was frustrating."
 Synapse Films released Deadbeat at Dawn in 1999.
-The film was included in the release of "Visions of Hell: The Films of Jim VanBebber" compilation in 2008 by Dark Sky Films, which Van Bebber found that the film "didn't get its proper respect until the Dark Sky release.
+The film was included in the release of the compilation Visions of Hell: The Films of Jim VanBebber in 2008 by Dark Sky Films, which Van Bebber found that the film "didn't get its proper respect until the Dark Sky release.
 I know other people might disagree, but they weren't on the business end of things.
 The Dark Sky box set brought a newer audience of the film and to me."
 Arrow Video released the film in 2019 on Blu-ray.
 Van Bebber commented on Arrow's release stating that the way the film was handled by Arrow "totally buries all of the other companies that have dealt with it in the past.
 They're treating it like it's an important film that needs to be respected.
 After all these years, that's vindication."